Emma, Lady Hamilton: Early life

-Only a few months later she was unemployed again and moved to London in the autumn of 1777.
+She moved to London late 1779 or early 1780.
 She started to work for the Budd family in Chatham Place, Blackfriars, London, and began acting at the Drury Lane theatre in Covent Garden.
-She also worked as a maid for actresses, among them Mary Robinson.
+She worked as a maid for actresses, including Mary Robinson.
 Emma next worked as a model and dancer at the "Goddess of Health" for James Graham, a Scottish "quack" doctor.

-At 15, Emma met Sir Harry Fetherstonhaugh, who hired her for several months as hostess and entertainer at a lengthy stag party at Fetherstonhaugh's Uppark country estate in the South Downs.
+At 15, Emma met Sir Harry Fetherstonhaugh, who hired her for several months as hostess and entertainer at a lengthy stag party at his Uppark country estate in the South Downs.
 She is said to have danced nude on his dining room table.
 Fetherstonhaugh took Emma there as a mistress, but frequently ignored her in favour of drinking and hunting with his friends.
-Emma soon befriended the dull but sincere Honourable Charles Francis Greville (1749–1809).
-It was about this time (late June-early July 1781) that she conceived a child by Fetherstonhaugh.

-Greville took her in as his mistress, on condition that the child was fostered out.
+Emma soon befriended the Honourable Charles Francis Greville (1749–1809).
+It was about this time (late June-early July 1781) that she conceived a child by Fetherstonhaugh.Greville took her in as his mistress on condition that the child was fostered out.
 Once the child (Emma Carew) was born, she was removed to be raised by her great-grandmother at Hawarden for her first three years, and subsequently (after a short spell in London with her mother) deposited with Mr John Blackburn, schoolmaster, and his wife in Manchester.
 As a young woman, Emma's daughter saw her mother frequently, but later when Emma fell into debt, her daughter worked abroad as a companion or governess.

-Greville kept Emma in a small house at Edgware Row, Paddington Green, at this time a village on the rural outskirts of London.
+Greville kept Emma in a small house at Edgware Row, Paddington Green, London, at this time a village on the rural outskirts of London.
 At Greville's request, she changed her name to "Mrs Emma Hart", dressed in modest outfits in subdued colours and eschewed a social life.
 He arranged for Emma's mother to live with her as housekeeper and chaperone.
 Greville also taught Emma to enunciate more elegantly, and after a while, started to invite some of his friends to meet her.

 Seeing an opportunity to make some money by taking a cut of sales, Greville sent her to sit for his friend, the painter George Romney, who was looking for a new model and muse.
 It was then that Emma became the subject of many of Romney's most famous portraits, and soon became London's biggest celebrity.
 So began Romney's lifelong obsession with her, sketching her nude and clothed in many poses that he later used to create paintings in her absence.
 Through the popularity of Romney's work and particularly of his striking-looking young model, Emma became well known in society circles, under the name of "Emma Hart".
 She was witty, intelligent, a quick learner, elegant and, as paintings of her attest, extremely beautiful.
 Romney was fascinated by her looks and ability to adapt to the ideals of the age.
 Romney and other artists painted her in many guises, foreshadowing her later "attitudes".